damohitkumar0-cmd/Diwali-Sales-Data-Analysis/README.md

 **Potential Business Impact**
 By focusing marketing efforts and inventory management on these specific demographics and regions, businesses can optimize their advertising spend and increase conversion rates during the peak holiday season.

-By focusing marketing efforts and inventory management on these specific demographics and regions, businesses can optimize their advertising spend and increase conversion rates during the peak holiday season.